 United States statistics

-The WHO state that primary prevention remains the number one tool in oral health, as most oral conditions are preventable.
+The WHO states that primary prevention remains the number one tool in oral health, as most oral conditions are preventable.

 The first step in finding signs of disease is through caries detection.
 Current methods have limits in their ability to detect early-stage caries in enamel, these pre-visible caries are where disease begins and can be regressed by rebalancing the remineralisation process.